tendai22/dpans94_ja/app.md

 Similarly, the programming aids DUMP, etc., are valuable tools even though their specific formats will differ  between CPUs and Forth implementations.
 These words are primarily intended for use by the programmer,  and are rarely invoked in programs.

-One of the original aims of Forth was to erase the boundary between “user” and “programmer” – to give all  possible power to anyone who had occasion to use a computer.
+One of the original aims of Forth was to erase the boundary between "user" and "programmer" - to give all  possible power to anyone who had occasion to use a computer.
 Nothing in the above labeling or remarks  should be construed to mean that this goal has been abandoned.

 ### A.15.6 Glossary

 ##### A.15.6.1.0220 .S

-.S is a debugging convenience found on almost all Forth systems.
+`.S` is a debugging convenience found on almost all Forth systems.
 It is universally mentioned in Forth texts.

 ##### A.15.6.1.2194 SEE

-SEE acts as an on-line form of documentation of words, allowing modification of words by decompiling  and regenerating with appropriate changes.
+`SEE` acts as an on-line form of documentation of words, allowing modification of words by decompiling  and regenerating with appropriate changes.

 ##### A.15.6.1.2465 WORDS

-WORDS is a debugging convenience found on almost all Forth systems.
+`WORDS` is a debugging convenience found on almost all Forth systems.
 It is universally referred to in Forth  texts.

 ##### A.15.6.2.0470 ;CODE

-Typical use: : namex ... <create> ... ;CODE ...
+Typical use: : namex ... &lt;create> ... ;CODE ...

-where namex is a defining word, and <create> is CREATE or any user defined word that calls CREATE.
+where namex is a defining word, and &lt;create> is CREATE or any user defined word that calls `CREATE`.

 ##### A.15.6.2.0930 CODE